AWS Elastic Disaster Recovery vs Zerto comparison

 Find out what your peers are saying about AWS Elastic Disaster Recovery vs. Zerto and other solutions.
 Updated: May 2024.

-AWS Elastic Disaster Recovery is ranked 33rd in Backup and Recovery with 11 reviews while Zerto is ranked 2nd in Backup and Recovery with 235 reviews.
+AWS Elastic Disaster Recovery is ranked 17th in Disaster Recovery (DR) Software with 11 reviews while Zerto is ranked 2nd in Disaster Recovery (DR) Software with 236 reviews.
 AWS Elastic Disaster Recovery is rated 7.4, while Zerto is rated 9.0.
 The top reviewer of AWS Elastic Disaster Recovery writes "Free, easy to use, and offers good support".
 On the other hand, the top reviewer of Zerto writes "Gives us business continuity capabilities during hurricane season and in case of ransomware".
 AWS Elastic Disaster Recovery is most compared with Azure Site Recovery, AWS Backup, Oracle Data Guard, VMware Cloud Disaster Recovery and Veeam Backup & Replication, whereas Zerto is most compared with Veeam Backup & Replication, VMware SRM, Rubrik, Commvault Cloud and Dell RecoverPoint for Virtual Machines.
 See our AWS Elastic Disaster Recovery vs. Zerto report.